Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 Considering that $\Delta_{\rm tr}$ should be a small correction to the barrier height, we introduce a truncation, i.e., $\Delta_{\rm tr} \leqslant 1$ MeV for systems with extremely large values of $Q_{4n}$.

-The standard deviation of the Gaussian function is parameterized as,
+The standard deviation of the Gaussian function is parameterized as \cite{EBD2},

-where $w_{d}=\sum {|\beta_{2i}| A_i^{1/3}}$ and $w_i = r_0 A_i^{1/3} \beta_{2i}^2/4\pi$, with the mass number $A_1$ and $A_2$ of the reaction partners, and their quadrupole deformation parameters $\beta_2$ taken from the WS4 model \cite{WS4} for prolate nuclei heavier than $^{16}$O. $w_0=(V_B+Q)/c_2$ is introduced to consider the dynamical effects due to the excitation energy at the capture position which is approximately proportional to the excitation energy of the compound nuclei. $N_{\rm CN}$ denotes the neutron number of the compound nucleus.
-The model parameters $c_0=0.63$ MeV, $c_1=0.015$ fm$^{-1}$, $c_2=33.0$ MeV$\cdot$fm$^{-1}$ and $r_0=1.10$ fm are completely the same as those adopted in the previous version \cite{EBD2}.
+where $w_{d}=\sum {|\beta_{2i}| A_i^{1/3}}$ and $w_i = A_i^{1/3} \beta_{2i}^2/(4\pi$), with the mass number $A_1$ and $A_2$ of the reaction partners, and their quadrupole deformation parameters $\beta_2$ taken from the WS4 model \cite{WS4} for prolate nuclei heavier than $^{16}$O. $w_0=(V_B+Q)/c_2$ is introduced to consider the dynamical effects due to the excitation energy at the capture position which is approximately proportional to the excitation energy of a compound nucleus. $Q$ denotes the reaction $Q$-value in fusion process from the ground states of the projectile and target nuclei to the ground state of the compound nucleus. $N_{\rm CN}$ denotes the neutron number of the compound nucleus.
+The values of the model parameters $c_0=0.63$ MeV, $c_1=0.015$ and $c_2=33.0$ MeV are completely the same as those adopted in the previous version \cite{EBD2}.
 The last term in Eq.(6) is to consider the influence of the PQ4NT effect on the barrier distribution.
+The factor $g=\left\langle S_{2n} \right\rangle/(V_B+Q)$ is to consider the effect of nuclear “rigidity”. $\left\langle S_{2n} \right\rangle$ denotes the average two-neutron separation energy of the di-nuclear system.
+More precisely, $\left\langle S_{2n} \right\rangle=[S_{2n}(A_2,Z_2)+S_{2n}(A_1+2,Z_1)]/2$ if the isospin asymmetry $I_2>I_1$, and otherwise we set $\left\langle S_{2n} \right\rangle=[S_{2n}(A_1,Z_1)+S_{2n}(A_2+2,Z_2)]/2$.
 The contribution of $\Delta_{\rm tr}$ is relatively larger for the fusion reactions with low excitability (i.e., with smaller excitation energy at capture position), which is consistent with the conclusion in \cite{Zag14}, i.e., the “rigidity” of colliding nuclei with respect to collective excitation is important for sub-barrier fusion enhancement.
 For fusion reactions with light nuclei such as $^{4}$He, $^{12}$C and $^{16}$O, we note that the influence of nuclear deformation effects on the capture cross sections is weakened due to the large de Broglie wavelength.
-In this work, the value of $W$ is simply written as $W=c_0 + c_1 V_B$ for light nuclei induced reactions with $\middlebar{\lambda}_B \ge 0.18$ fm.
-Here, $\middlebar{\lambda}_B=\hbar/\sqrt{2\mu V_B}$ denotes the reduced de Broglie wavelength of the colliding nuclei at an incident energy of $E =V_B$.
+In this work, the value of $W$ is simply written as